mapping-elections/site/_maps/meae.congressional.congress04.sc.county.md

 <!--/html_preserve-->
 :::

-South Carolina elected two Federalists and four members unaffiliated with a particular party to the Fourth Congress.
+South Carolina elected two Federalists and six Democratic-Republicans to the Fourth Congress.

 Mapping this election is not possible because of lack of local election returns.